merenlab/merenlab.org/data/pBI143/index.md

 But by accessing anvi'o libraries directly, we get to apply filtering rules that are dependent on sample names, such as removing infants from the dataset whose mother does not have a metagenome and vice versa.
 One could indeed implement those steps after getting the necessary output files from {% include PROGRAM name="anvi-gen-variability-profile" %} using R, EXCEL or by manually selecting samples to be considered for the analysis.
 But a Pythonic approach helps with reproducibility, and reduces human error.

 The actual bottom line is the following: these analyses can be done with anvi'o without writing a single line of Python code, too.
-In addition to reproducibilty, a side purpose of this workflow is to show those who might be interested in exploring anvi'o deeper what else can be done with it.
+In addition to reproducibility, a side purpose of this workflow is to show those who might be interested in exploring anvi'o deeper what else can be done with it.
 So here we are.

-Our analysis starts with importing some libraries that will be necessary later (of course, at the beginnign of the analysis we didn't know which libraries were necessary, but we expanded this section as we made progress with the code):
+Our analysis starts with importing some libraries that will be necessary later (of course, at the beginning of the analysis we didn't know which libraries were necessary, but we expanded this section as we made progress with the code):

 ```python